Publicly traded securities

 Now let’s review Jane’s benefits from gifting her stock directly to a donor-advised fund or other public charity, as shown in Option 2.
 In this scenario, Jane may be able to eliminate capital gains taxes ($6,750) while potentially claiming a current year income tax deduction for the fair market value of her stock ($50,000)*, assuming she itemizes her deductions.

 This hypothetical example is only for illustrative purposes.
 The example does not take into account any state or local taxes or the Medicare net investment income surtax.
-The tax savings shown is the tax deduction, multiplied by the donor’s income tax rate (24% in this example), minus the long-term capital gains taxes paid.
+The tax savings shown is the tax deduction, multiplied by the donor’s marginal income tax rate (24% in this example), minus the long-term capital gains taxes paid.

 In addition to the potential tax benefits described above, the following considerations may apply.